tinytek-io/PlatformPlatform/application/README.md

 The [AccountManagement.slnf](/application/AccountManagement.slnf) solution file contains the Account Management system, which can be run and developed in isolation.
 This shows how simple it is to develop new features without all the boilerplate you often see in other projects.

-Self-contained systems in PlatformPlatform are divided into four core projects following the design principles of Clean Architecture, Domain-Driven Design (DDD), and Command Query Responsibility Segregation (CQRS):
+Self-contained systems in TypeScriptPlatform are divided into four core projects following the design principles of Clean Architecture, Domain-Driven Design (DDD), and Command Query Responsibility Segregation (CQRS):

 1. `WebApp`: The WebApp is built with React, React Area Components, Rsbuild, Turborepo, and more.
 It's completely separated from the Backend, ensuring that it can be developed in isolation using e.g. Visual Studio Code (or Rider or Visual Studio).